 DWR will wear off over time and need to be reapplied, but it’s a nice feature to have.
 It won’t make a bag anywhere near waterproof, but it does add a little extra protection.

 Never store any sleeping bag compressed.
-Always take it out of its stuff sack and store in a dry location.
+Always take it out of its sack and store it in a dry location.
 Hang your sleeping bag up, or keep it in a large sack with room to spread out.

 Storing your sleeping bag while compressed can damage the insulation of your bag and hurt its ability to hold heat over time.